RayBB/url-shortener/README.md

   }
 }
 ```
-Now you can visit http://localhost:3000/cf0d7b5 and be redirected to yahoo.com
+Now you can visit http://localhost:3000/cf0d7b5 and be redirected to example.com.

+You can also visit http://localhost:3000/cf0d7b5/stats to see the stats for that url.

 # Development